lreynolds188/ATechSol/docs/about/InvoiceNinja.md

 [<img alt="InvoiceNinja Preview" src="/img/InvoiceNinja.png" />](https://www.invoiceninja.com/)

-To find out more about this invoicing utility and their hosting options you can visit their website [here](https://www.invoiceninja.com/).
+To find out more about this invoicing utility and their hosting options you can visit their commercial website [here](https://www.invoiceninja.com/) and organisation website [here](https://www.invoiceninja.org/).